blandger/web-socket-unblocking-read/README.md

 # web-socket-unblocking-read

-An experiments with web-socket unbocking reading
+An experiments with web-socket unblocking reading